weiji14/letsjustwander/_posts/developing-behaviours-by-starting-with-why.md

 ### Hackers

 I'll be honest with you, I'm a guy who likes a good howto article that gets into the nuts and bolts.
-A blog post might just have a **How**-What-Why structure and I won't bat an eye.
+A blog post might have a **How**-What-Why structure and I won't bat an eye.
 Like, just tell me how it works already!!
 Perhaps the developers and engineers reading this will feel the same.